eyas-ranjous/file-manager-js/README.md

 **.size(path)**

-calculate the size in bytes recursively for all-levels files inside a directory
+calculate files size in bytes recursively for all-levels inside a directory
 ```
 fileManager.size('./content')
 .then((size) => // size = 19003648 bytes)